Global bifurcation of localised 2D patterns emerging from spatial heterogeneity: Bifurcation results

 We make the following remarks regarding Theorem~\ref{thm:Global}. \begin{rmk} \,

 \begin{enumerate}[label = (\roman*)] \item Much like in Corollary~\ref{cor:Xmk}, Theorem~\ref{thm:Global} holds when replacing the respective spaces $H^{4}_{\mathrm{e}}$ and $L^2_{\mathrm{e}}$ with $X^4_{k}$ and $X^0_k$, and so the global bifurcation curve is also contained in the rotational subspace $\mathbb{R}\times X^4_k$. \item We note that $\mathcal{C}$ having an analytic parametrisation at each point does not imply that $\mathcal{C}$ is smooth.
 In fact, as discussed in \cite[Remark 9.1.2 (3)]{BuffoniToland2003Global}, the curve $\mathcal{C}$ can possess isolated points where $\mathcal{C}$ is not even continuously differentiable.
 We demonstrate an example where $\mathcal{C}$ has an isolated corner in Figure~\ref{fig:Bif_2}(iv). \item Different versions of the alternatives I-III are presented in the literature (see, for example \cite[Remarks 4.2 and 4.3]{boehmer2025patternformationfilmrupture}); in particular, Constantin, Strauss and V\u{a}rv\u{a}ruc\u{a}~\cite[Remark 8]{Constantin2016} highlight that the alternatives presented by Buffoni and Toland~\cite[Theorem 9.1.1]{BuffoniToland2003Global} are not exhaustive, and present a different formulation in their global bifurcation theorem~\cite[Theorem 6]{Constantin2016}.
 Here we use the same formulation of the alternatives as used by Chen, Walsh and Wheeler~\cite[Theorem B.1]{Chen2024Global}, which we present in more detail in Theorem~\ref{thm:Global-cont}.
 Note that alternatives $I$ and $II$ are often indistinguishable from one another and so we combine the two into alternative $(i)$ in Theorem~\ref{thm:Global-cont}. \item In many applications one can exclude the case when $\mathcal{C}$ forms a closed loop in part $(c)$, typically via bifurcation theory on cones \cite[Theorem 9.2.2]{BuffoniToland2003Global} and using nodal properties of the bifurcating solution.
 However, in our problem we numerically observe cases where $\mathcal{C}$ forms a closed loop (such as in Figure~\ref{fig:Bif_2}(iv)) and so we do not expect this to be possible in general. \item The loss of compactness alternative can sometimes be excluded through certain properties of solutions; for example, Haziot and Wheeler~\cite{Haziot2023ConstantVorticity} used the monotonicity of their solutions while Kozlov~\cite{kozlov2025nonuniqueness} utilised uniform decay rates.
-We have been unable to exclude a loss of compactness in the current setting, but it may be possible to further strengthen our global bifurcation result in future studies. \end{enumerate} \end{rmk}
+For particular choices of nonlinear function $f$ where one can prove that there are no non-trivial solutions to the homogeneous problem (i.e.\ with $V\equiv0$), such as $f(u)=-u^3$, one might be able to apply a concentration-compactness argument~\cite{Lions1984a,Lions1984b} to eliminate the loss of compactness.
+We have been unable to exclude a loss of compactness in the current setting outside of axisymmetric patterns---which we present in the following lemma and discuss further in Section~\ref{app:comp} of the Appendix---but it may be possible to further strengthen our global bifurcation result in future studies. \end{enumerate} \end{rmk}